Dee-McG/ChatToTheMat/README.md

 During the next phase of development, the AWS set up will be utilized to allow users to upload custom images to their profile and attaching images via private messaging.

 Form refactoring to allow admins to search via name instead of drop down selection.
 Same for private messaging.

+Real time chat functionality will be added in the next development cycle.
+Currently users need to refresh in order for the chat to update.

 ****
 ## Technologies